 She put her skills to excellent use at the delightful Paris culinary bookstore and tea salon, La Cocotte.
 There Rachel concocted delicious sweet treats: she regularly provided catering for culinary book launches and hosted her own cookery classes on site.
 Following the success of her edible endeavours at La Cocotte, she now works on culinary projects throughout the world.
 Her role as an international food creative has spanned six-course dinners and workshops in places as far-flung as London, Paris, Berlin, Milan, Melbourne, Sydney and Buenos Aires.

 She is also a food writer with books “Barres à céréales, Granola et Muesli faites maison” and “Pâtes à tartiner” published by Marabout.
+“Barres à céréales, Granola et Muesli faites maison” has also been published in Dutch, Italian and most recently in English.
 Her third cookbook (her first English book) “The Little Paris Kitchen” was published by Penguin on March the 15th 2012.
-This book has also been translated into Dutch, French, Italian, German, Danish, Russian and Norwegian in 2012.
+This book has also been translated into Dutch, French, Italian, German, Danish, Latvian, Russian, Polish, Taiwanese and Norwegian in 2012.
 The book has been published in the USA, by Chronicle Books.
-Brazilian, Taiwanese, Latvian and Polish editions are due out in late 2013.
+The Brazilian edition will be launched in Spring 2014.